TolgaTatli/os_part2/rapor-elle.md

 Pthreads Approach
 Our first implmentation uses POSIX threads libary that provide low-level thread managment.
 The synchronizaton strategy use:
-- Synchronizaton Primitves: We use semaphores (sem_t) with mutex locks (pthread_mutex_t) for thread-safe operatons
+- Synchronizaton Primitves: We use semaphores (sem_t) with mutex locks (pthread_mutex_t) for thread-safe operations
 - Thread Managment: Manual thread creation and terminaton using pthread_create() and pthread_join()
-- Buffer Architectur: Circular buffer structur with explicit index tracking for read/write operatons
+- Buffer Architectur: Circular buffer structur with explicit index tracking for read/write operations

 OpenMP Stratey
 Second approach use OpenMP which offer compiler-based parallel programing directves.
 Key components: